USAID Bijoyee Project

 USAID Bijoyee project focuses on three key Intermediate Results (IRs) to drive its mission.
 They are-

-• To Improve youth access to equitable economic opportunities.
+- To improve youths' access to economic opportunities.

 Project Summary